Chris Brooks (gymnast)

 Christopher Dean Brooks (born December 19, 1986, in Houston, Texas) is a retired American gymnast who represented the United States at the 2016 Summer Olympic Games.
-He is now assistant coach of the Arkansas Razorbacks NCAA gymnastics team.
+He is currently the head coach of the Arkansas Razorbacks NCAA gymnastics team.
 He was a member of the United States men's national artistic gymnastics team and won four gold medals at the 2012 Pacific Rim Championships.
 He has trained alongside Olympic and World Championships medalist Jonathan Horton as a junior, college, and senior elite gymnast.
 On August 17, 2017, he announced his retirement from artistic gymnastics.

 Early life and education

 Brooks was a highly-ranked junior gymnast in high school, where he trained at Houston North Gymnastics Club, under coach Bill Foster.
 He was a U.S. junior national team member from 1999–2001 and again from 2002–2005.
 In 2003, he was a gold medalist at the USA national championships.
 In 2004, he suffered a serious injury when his grip locked while training on horizontal bar, resulting in shattering and splintering of the ulna and radius of his right arm.
 He attended Cypress Creek High School before enrolling at the University of Oklahoma to pursue gymnastics.